lgreco/InventingTheFuture/README.md

 This is history told through invention.
 And invention told through people.

 ## Outline
+(alphabetical)

 ### Artificial Intelligence
 (How a homeless janitor at the University of Chicago fueled by ice cream and bourbon invented neural networks)

+### Biking in Three Dimensions
+(Why it took two bicycle makers to invent flight)

+### Carpenter Timekeeper
+(Harrison chronometer; imperial navies; the longitude problem)

+### Chinatown
+(Hoover Dam; water wars; the Great Depression)

+### Caboom
+(Dawn of Nuclear Age: from Marie Curie to Enrico Fermi)

+### Farmer's Table
+(Ford's work on internal combustion)

 ### Inventing a City
 (reconstruction of Chicago; Pullman; Burnham etc; Doxiadis Megapolis.
 This can be enhanced by a tour exploring the Chicago Fire path etc)

-### Caboom
-(Dawn of Nuclear Age: from Marie Curie to Enrico Fermi)
-### Biking in Three Dimensions
-(Why it took two bicycle makers to invent flight)
-### A Migrant's Wife
+### Migrant's Wife
 (Mache Papanicolaou's role in the development of life saving cancer screening - the Pap smear)

 ### Superhet
 (the invention of radio and the transformation of telecommunications -- will include ham radio demo)
-### The Carpenter Timekeeper
-(Harrison chronometer; imperial navies; the longitude problem)
-### Farmer's Table
-(Ford's work on internal combustion)

 ### The Other German Printer
-(Otto Mergenthaler and the other of mass printing -- field trip to Manitowoc WI print museum?)
+(Otto Mergenthaler and the other revolution of mass printing -- field trip to Manitowoc WI print museum?)
-### Chinatown
-(Hoover Dam; water wars; the Great Depression)